-We evaluated this key question as very good, where several strengths impacted positively on outcomes for children and clearly outweighed areas for improvement.
+We evaluated this quality indicator as good, where several strengths impacted positively on outcomes for children, and clearly outweighed areas for improvement.

-Quality Indicator 2.2 Children experience high quality facilities
+Quality Indicator 2.2: Children experience high quality facilities

-Children experienced a clean, welcoming and homely nursery with plenty of natural light and good ventilation.
-Ensuring a healthy and safe environment for the children was a priority for the manager and the staff.
+Children experienced a clean, bright and welcoming nursery.
+The playroom was comfortable and homely with plenty of natural light and good ventilation.
+Ensuring a healthy and safe environment for the children was a priority for the manager and staff.
 There was a system to report any repairs and damaged items were promptly replaced.
+Infection prevention and control practices minimised the potential spread of infection.
 There were appropriate risk assessments in place which promoted the safety of the children as well as daily checks of the premises.